octokit/octokit.net/docs/github-apps.md

 Authentication for GitHub Apps is reasonably complicated, as there are a few moving parts to take into account.

 The below walkthrough outlines how to use Octokit.net to
-- Authenticate as the `GitHubApp` itself using a JWT token
+- Authenticate as the `GitHubApp` itself using a temporary JWT token
 - Query top level endpoints as the `GitHubApp`
-- Generate a Temporary Installation Token to authenticate as a specific `Installation` of the `GitHubApp`
+- Generate a temporary Installation Token as the `GitHubApp`, to allow further authentication as a specific `Installation` of the `GitHubApp`
-- Query specific endpoints as the `Installation`
+- Access specific endpoints as the `Installation`

-Be sure to read the  [GitHub Api Documentation](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps) on GitHub Apps authentication, before proceeding.
+Be sure to read the  [GitHub Api Documentation](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps) on GitHub Apps authentication, before proceeding!

 ## GitHub App Walkthrough

 Each GitHub App has a private certificate (PEM file) which is [generated via the GitHub website](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#generating-a-private-key) by the owner of the GitHub App.
 Wherever the owner decides to host the GitHub App, it would need access to this private certificate, as it is the entry point to authentication with GitHub.

-The first step in the authentication process, is to generate a JWT token, signed by the GitHub App's private certificate.
-It also needs to include the GitHub App's Id, which is obtainable from the GitHub website.
+The first step in the authentication process, is to generate a temporary JWT token, signed by the GitHub App's private certificate.
+It also needs to include the GitHub App's unique Id, which is obtainable from the GitHub website.

-:lightbulb: There are several ways to generate JWT tokens in `.NET` and this library aims to have minimal depdendencies on other libraries.
+:bulb: There are several ways to generate JWT tokens in .NET and this library aims to have minimal depdendencies on other libraries.
 Therefore the expectation is that your app will create the JWT token however you see fit, and pass it in to Octokit.net.
-The example below contains a hardcoded JWT token string, as an example.
-See the Additional Notes section for one library we can recommend.
+The example below contains a hardcoded JWT token string as an example.
+See the Additional Notes section for one recommended library, to generate the JWT token.

-:warning: These JWT tokens can only be valid for up to 10 minutes, and a new token will be required after this time.
+:warning: GitHub enforces that the JWT token used can only be valid for a maximum of 10 minutes - a new token will be required after this time.
 In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your appliction will need to handle this itself.

 ``` csharp
 // A time based JWT token, signed by the GitHub App's private certificate